U-Company/python-private-service-layout/docs/tutorial.md

 If you said `no`, cookiecutter is finished.

-Now, cookiecutter ask you some questions about your environment (`-` donotes not skip variable).
+Now, cookiecutter ask you some questions about your environment.

 The first block: